-<h3>Fourth Part

-Refutation of the Reproaches of the Journal, the &#8220;Reformation,&#8221; on the subject of Human Order and Evangelical Liberty.</h3>

-<h3>*Chapter 1

-Ecclesiastical Radicalism.*</h3>
+FOURTH PART -- REFUTATION OF THE REPROACHES OF THE JOURNAL, THE "REFORMATION," ON THE SUBJECT OF HUMAN ORDER AND EVANGELICAL LIBERTY

+CHAPTER 1 -- ECCLESIASTICAL RADICALISM

-We have already seen some citations from the Journal the &#8220;Reformation,&#8221; proving the state of opinion on ministry among those who still support the clergy.
+We have already seen some citations from the Journal the "Réformation," proving the state of opinion on ministry among those who still support the clergy.
 I shall now give, on the question of worship, other extracts from this journal, which I give, not as a recognized authority, but as ideas which are current and shew certain sides of the phase through which the Church of God is now passing.
 We shall see also what is lacking, what the children of God ought to desire, and desire ardently in these times, as well as the rocks they have to avoid.
-I read in the &#8220;Reformation&#8221; of April 8th, 1847: &#8220;To our mind, spiritual and true worship consists essentially, not in
+I read in the "Reformation" of April 8th, 1847: "To our mind, spiritual and true worship consists essentially, not in

 {53}

-the preaching of Protestants, nor in the false sacrifices of Papists, but in the singing of praise to God by the whole assembly, in the celebration of the Lord&#8217;s supper taken in common, in prayer offered by several in the name of all, in the reading of the Bible on the part of such as know how to read, and in words of exhortation offered by whoever feels himself able to exhort bis brethren.
-Along with this, there will be preachings and teachings, of which teachers will have the responsibility.&#8221;
+the preaching of Protestants, nor in the false sacrifices of Papists, but in the singing of praise to God by the whole assembly, in the celebration of the Lord's supper taken in common, in prayer offered by several in the name of all, in the reading of the Bible on the part of such as know how to read, and in words of exhortation offered by whoever feels himself able to exhort his brethren.
+Along with this, there will be preachings and teachings, of which teachers will have the responsibility."

-I have no objection to make to the details given by the &#8220;Reformation&#8221; as to what ought to be done; but there is entirely wanting to them a principle, that of the action of the Holy Spirit, whether as a power, the source of the activity of man and acting to produce this activity; or as discernment as to that activity and as power for discipline with regard to it.
-The form is good&#8212;God is not presented as being the power of it.
+I have no objection to make to the details given by the "Réformation" as to what ought to be done; but there is entirely wanting to them a principle, that of the action of the Holy Spirit, whether as a power, the source of the activity of man and acting to produce this activity; or as discernment as to that activity and as power for discipline with regard to it.
+The form is good -- God is not presented as being the power of it.

-I could not admit that &#8220;whoever feels himself able to exhort&#8221; has the right to do so, unless two things be added: on the one hand, the responsibility of the one who exhorts to know that he is led of the Holy Spirit; on the other hand, the discernment by spiritual men of this action of the Holy Spirit, or it may be of the absence of it, and the discipline which flows from it, if there be occasion for it.
+I could not admit that "whoever feels himself able to exhort" has the right to do so, unless two things be added: on the one hand, the responsibility of the one who exhorts to know that he is led of the Holy Spirit; on the other hand, the discernment by spiritual men of this action of the Holy Spirit, or it may be of the absence of it, and the discipline which flows from it, if there be occasion for it.
 It is God whom I seek in the assembly.

-Such a system of worship, proposed in such a journal as the &#8220;Reformation,&#8221; ought, at least, to strike every attentive reader.
+Such a system of worship, proposed in such a journal as the "Réformation," ought, at least, to strike every attentive reader.
 All that I ask is, that persons should act thus, depending upon the help of God.

 Here is, on the other hand, the description given by the same journal of the services of the churches.
 I beg the reader to bear in mind that it is not I who speak.